 You'll run into this type of player often enough playing live.
-Online, every table has him and his brother.
+Hold'em, every table has him and his brother.
 These are some of the greatest people you can encounter in your career as a poker player.
 At times, they're also the most frustrating.

 Take this hand for example:

 As you can see, the full board is out.